Table of Contents

 Training Medium YOLOv5 Model by Freezing Layers

 In object detection, we generally use models which are pretrained on the MS COCO dataset and fine-tune them on our own dataset.
-Most of the time, we train all the layers of the model as object detection is a particularly difficult problem to solve with large variations in datasets.
+Most of the time, we train all the layers of the model, as object detection is a challenging problem to solve with large variations in datasets.

 But we need not always train the entire model.
-Pretrained models are pretty powerful and we can achieve almost the same result by freezing some layers and training the others.
+Pretrained models are pretty powerful, and we can achieve almost the same result by freezing some layers and training the others.
 The only problem is that it is not very straightforward to do so.
-Many times, we need to tinker with the source code to freeze layers.
+We often need to tinker with the source code to freeze layers.

 argument while executing the train.py